Overcoming Trials

 I was Bob Miles’s daughter.

 I didn’t have to pay to get through the doors because I was the beloved daughter of the man in charge.
 I had behind-the-scenes access to every part of the building because I was Bob Miles’s daughter.
-My identity earned me special rights, but it also made me feel precious, important, and covered.
+My identity earned me special rights; it also made me feel precious and important.

-As children of God, we are precious, important, and covered.
+As children of God, we are precious and important.
 When we live out of this identity, we have nothing to prove to anyone.
 When we live out of this identity, we can love freely, without trying to earn the approval of others.
 We can walk freely, without trying to earn our worth or impress.

-As children of God, we are precious, important, and covered.
-When we live out of this identity, we have nothing to prove to anyone. #childofGod #identityinChrist Click To Tweet
+As children of God, we are precious and important.
+When we live out of this identity, we have nothing to prove to anyone. #childofGod #identityinChrist Share on X

 More than all of this, we can lean back and rest in the embrace of the One who holds us – even when our hands are too weak to cling to him.